Conditional ergodicity in infinite dimension: Local ergodic theorems

 \end{defn}

 In the finite-dimensional case $|I|<\infty$, this definition reduces to the ergodic property of Harris chains.
-Moreover, in the infinite-dimensional setting, F\"ollmer \cite{Fol79} proves a characterization of local mixing in complete analogy with the Blackwell-Orey equivalence in the theory of Harris chains \cite[Ch.\ 6]{Rev84}.
+Moreover, in the infinite-dimensional setting, F\"ollmer~\cite{Fol79} proves a characterization of local mixing in complete analogy with the Blackwell--Orey equivalence in the theory of Harris chains \cite{Rev84}, Chapter~6.
 It therefore appears that local mixing is the natural measure-theoretic generalization of the Harris theory to the infinite dimensional setting.

 Unfortunately, the characterization given in \cite{Fol79} is of limited use for the purpose of establishing the local mixing property of a given Markov chain: only a very strong verifiable sufficient condition is given there (in the spirit of the Dobrushin uniqueness condition for Gibbs measures).
-The missing ingredient is a zero-two law, which we can now give as a simple corollary of the results in section \ref{sec:loc02}.
+The missing ingredient is a zero--two law, which we can now give as a simple corollary of the results in Section~\ref{sec:loc02}.
 This completes the characterization of local mixing given in \cite{Fol79}, and provides a concrete tool to verify this property.

-\begin{cor}[Local mixing theorem] The following are equivalent. \begin{enumerate} \item $(X_k)_{k\ge 0}$ is locally mixing. \item $\mathcal{A}_{\rm loc}$ is $\mathbf{P}^\mu$-trivial for every $\mu\in\mathcal{P}(E)$. \item For every $J\subseteq I$, $|J|<\infty$, there exists $\alpha>0$ such that
+\begin{cor}[(Local mixing theorem)] The following are equivalent. \begin{enumerate}[1.] \item[1.]$(X_k)_{k\ge0}$ is locally mixing. \item[2.]$\mathcal{A}_{\mathrm{loc}}$ is $\mathbf{P}^\mu$-trivial for every $\mu\in\mathcal{P}(E)$. \item[3.]
+For every $J\subseteq I$, $|J|<\infty$, there exists $\alpha>0$ such that

 \end{enumerate} \end{cor}